|

 ||||||||||

 be used in the following way.
-Keep a factor as "important" if it
+A factor is "important" if it

 is displaced away from the central-tendency bunch in a Youden